-The evaluation cycle includes a systematic follow-up on management actions in response to evaluation recommendations, at six months intervals until recommendations are fully addressed.
-A summary of progress in implementing actions is tabled at least twice a year at the Agency's Performance Measurement and Evaluation Committee.
-The most recent status update was completed in March 2018.
+The Office of Internal Audit and Evaluation performs a follow-up on management actions in response to evaluation recommendations.
+A summary of outstanding actions and progress in implementation is tabled monthly at the Agency's Executive Management Committee.

 5. OVERVIEW OF THE ANNUAL EVALUATION PLANNING EXERCISE